-It is a tradition of the Anglican Church dating back centuries whereby the colours are laid up and never disturbed, allowed to decay until there is nothing left.
+Laying up a tradition of the Anglican Church dating back centuries.
+It involves placing decommissioned flags and colours in churches or cathedrals and allowing them to decay until there is nothing left.

 The Military Colours in Birmingham Cathedral